phpmyadmin/phpmyadmin/doc/config.rst

     and table name) from the URL query string.
 Default is to encrypt the URL query string.

+.. config:option:: $cfg['URLQueryEncryptionSecretKey']

+    :type: string
+    :default: ``''``

+    .. versionadded:: 4.9.8

+    A secret key used to encrypt/decrypt the URL query string.
+    Should be 32 bytes long.

 Cookie authentication options
 -----------------------------